Recreation Management (M.S.R.L.S.)

 Program Overview

-Faculty members in the graduate program promote the richness of diversity and create a truly inclusive learning community.
+Faculty promote the richness of diversity and create a truly inclusive learning community.
 Affiliation with practitioners brings innovative content to the classes, and the strong alumni connection provides continued professional development support and job opportunities.

 Course Work